cult-of-coders/grapher/docs/hypernova.md

 Not only it makes 5 requests instead of 131, but it smartly re-uses categories and authors at each collection node, meaning you will have less bandwidth consumed.

-Making it more efficient in terms of bandwidth than SQL.
-Yes, you read that correct:
+Making it more efficient in terms of bandwidth than SQL or other relational databases.
+Yes, you read that correct.

+Example:
 ```js
 {
     posts: {